 You May: What help and support do you need for your organization?
 How can I find relevant information if I want to participate in your tea activities?

 Ting: In addition to the usual fundraising and volunteer needs, we hope to contact some foundations, enterprises, and other non-profit organizations or groups to develop some activities together.
 Tea is a tradition that can bring intimacy and connectivity.
 At the same time, it can connect to ancient and modern history and bring together various cultures.
-Please feel free to contact email@example.com,www.teaartsculture.org, sign up for our newsletter, IG & Facebook @teaartsculture
+Please feel free to contact email@example.com,www.teaartsculture.org, sign up for their newsletter, IG & Facebook @teaartsculture

 You May: We are doing a special issue of “30, 40, 50, 60” Chinese women in the United States.
 Do you have any role models in this age group?